rl-institut/spice_ev/doc/source/code.rst

 Greedy Market
 -------------
 This algorithm first determines the cheapest group of time intervals sufficient to charge all vehicles according to their needs.
 Moves all charging events to those time intervals and charges them with full power, similar to the greedy strategy.
-Only one grid connector supported.

 .. currentmodule:: src.strategies.greedy_market
 .. autosummary::